-In the year 1606 a young Italian Jesuit, Roberto de Nobili (1577-1656), was sent to the strategic inland town of Madurai in southeast India.
-Within two years this fledgling missionary began utilizing a new approach to evangelizing high caste Indians.
-In so doing, he incited a storm of protest and controversy.
-The missiological issues raised by the de Nobili case remain unsettled and provoke heated discussion even today.
+In 1606, a young Italian Jesuit named Roberto de Nobili1 (1577-1656) was sent to southeast India.
+Within two years, that fledgling missionary had adopted a novel approach to evangelizing high caste Indians.
+However, in doing so, he had evoked a storm of controversy.
+The missiological issues raised by the de Nobili case remain unsettled and provoke lively discussion even today.

 Roberto de Nobili was born in Rome in 1577.
 He was the first son of an Italian nobleman who was a general in the papal army.

-When at the age of seventeen — a year after his father's death — Roberto announced his intention to enter the Jesuit order and to become a missionary to Asia, the family objected.
-Their opposition was not to the idea of his entering the priesthood per se, for the de Nobili family had contributed numerous clerics to the Church, including several Cardinals and at least two Popes.
+When at the age of seventeen — a year after his father's death — Roberto announced his intention to enter the Jesuit order and to become a missionary to Asia, the family strongly objected.
+Their opposition was not to the idea per se of his entering the priesthood.
+The de Nobili family had contributed numerous clerics to the Church, including several Cardinals and at least two Popes.

-Roberto's folly, his family members insisted, was in choosing the Society of Jesus.
-That path offered few possibilities for ecclesiastical advancement and position.
-Roberto was adamant: "When God calls, no human consideration should stop us."
-Thus in 1596, ignoring his family's wishes, he entered the Jesuit novitiate with the intention of becoming a foreign missionary.
+Roberto's folly, his family said, was in choosing the Society of Jesus (the Jesuits).
+That path, they argued, offered few possibilities for ecclesiastical advancement and position.
+However, Roberto was adamant: "When God calls, no human consideration should stop us."
+Thus in 1596, ignoring his family's wishes, he entered the Jesuit novitiate with the goal of becoming a foreign missionary.

-For a brief period de Nobili appeared to be destined for Japan.
+Initially, de Nobili appeared destined for Japan.
 Then, in response to appeals for reinforcements in India, he volunteered for missionary work in the Portuguese colony of South India.
 After a period of orientation and language study, and the usual delays, de Nobili embarked for India in April of 1604.
 More than a year later, May 1605, he arrived in Goa, a Portuguese island off the southwest Indian coast.

-Adjustment to new living conditions was not easy and during his first months in India, Roberto was very ill.
-Finally, early in 1606, Roberto was sent to the Fishery Coast to live among the Paravas, a large tribe of outcastes.
+Adjustment to new living conditions was not easy and during his first months in India, Roberto became quite ill.
+Then, early in 1606, he was sent to the Fishery Coast to minister among the Paravas, a large people group of outcastes.

-While most Paravas lived along the coast where they were fishermen and pearl divers, some had migrated inland.
+While most Paravas lived along the coast where they were fishermen and pearl divers, some of them had migrated had inland.
 By and large, the Paravas of the Fishery Coast professed to be Christian, but it was common knowledge that in the 1530s several thousand had been baptized in exchange for Portuguese protection from the Muslim raiders from the north.
-Roberto observed that the Paravas, like other converts he had met in Goa and Cochin, dressed like Portuguese, had assumed Portuguese names, and in general conducted themselves like Portuguese.
+Roberto observed that the Paravas, like other converts he had met in Goa and Cochin, dressed like Portuguese, took on Portuguese names, and in general conducted themselves like Portuguese.

-Roberto struggled to understand why the Madurai mission was confined to outcaste Paravas and Portuguese.
+Roberto struggled to understand why the Madurai mission was confined to the outcaste Paravas and to Portuguese immigrants.
 He felt himself fortunate therefore to have become associated with the Hindu schoolmaster whom Fernandez had placed in charge of the school.
-From the schoolmaster, Roberto was astounded to learn that the term used by the Indians to refer to the Portuguese and their converts, Parangis, was not, as the missionaries believed, a Tamil word meaning simply "Portuguese."
-Rather it signified polluted, uncultured, contemptuous foreigners and their proselytes.
+From the schoolmaster, Roberto was astounded to learn that the term used by the Indians to refer to the Portuguese and their converts, Parangis, was not -- as the missionaries believed -- a Tamil word meaning simply "Portuguese."
+Rather, it signified polluted, uncultured, contemptuous foreigners and their proselytes.
 Parangis were despised, the Hindu schoolmaster said, because they ate meat, drank wine (usually to excess), bathed irregularly, wore leather shoes, and ignored the rules of social interaction.

-Thus, by proudly referring to themselves and their converts as "Parangi Christians," the missionaries were unwittingly erecting a huge barrier between themselves and the Hindus.
+Thus, when the missionaries proudly referred to themselves and their converts as "Parangi Christians," they were unwittingly erecting a huge barrier between themselves and the Hindus.

 With the help of his Hindu mentor, Roberto also came to understand how the caste system was the cornerstone of Indian society and culture.
-To violate caste was to threaten divinely ordained structures of life.
-To the Hindu, the single most important thing about an individual was his or her caste.1
+To violate caste was to threaten "divinely-ordained structures of life."
+To the Hindu, the single most important thing about an individual was his or her caste.3

 When the Portuguese first came to India, the question was asked: To which caste do these foreigners belong?
 It seemed to the Hindus that the Portuguese were ignorant, uncouth, unscrupulous people who were unworthy to associate with anybody except the outcastes.
 How else could one explain their total disregard for basic religious and social principles?
 No Indian who valued his rank in society or who esteemed his religious faith would ever consider adopting the ways of these foreigners.
 This was the reason, according to the schoolmaster, why Hindus avoided contact with the Portuguese except for trading purposes.
 To be touched by or even gazed upon by a Parangi was even contaminating.